anonymityatitsprime/The-hidden-street/README.md

 Recover the document as it existed in the past and determine:

 On which street did Mr. Foster live?
-(Answer is only a single word will all lowercases.)
+(
+The question is of the form “____ Street.”
+The password to the next ZIP file is the single word that completes the blank, written entirely in lowercase.
+).